 This is my reading nest.
 If you don’t have one, you should make one.

 I’ve always been a book nerd, but I kind of started getting my reading fix from social media and the Internet in the last ten years.
-This past year I noticed that I was getting on Facebook a lot…aaaaaand feeling hostile and mildly depressed afterwards.
-But I couldn’t stop!
-It was like the Oreo bag I just kept going back to.
+It was like the Oreo bag I just kept going back to, but was making me feel terrible.
 It was then I realized something about myself: I NEED TO READ.
 But maybe not just exclusively on the Internet.
 Then I remembered there were these things called books.
 By people with fully formed thoughts, editors, and proper grammar use.

 Also guys.
 The library is so high-tech these days?
 IT IS AWESOME.
 It’s like compulsively ordering every book that interests me on Amazon, but without spending $200 a month on books.